chagan/data-talk/README.md

-# FOIA Fest Data Panel
+# Data literacy and visualization basics

 ## How to FOIA data
 ### Federal FOIA example